 Foreign entrepreneurs, regardless of whether they are EU, EEA or so-called third-country residents, have the possibility to establish an s.r.o company based in the Czech Republic.

 The function of a partner or director may be exercised by the foreigner regardless of whether he/she resides in the Czech Republic.
 Both a foreign legal entity or a natural person who is a foreigner may be an associate.
 To be a partner, such a person does not have to have a residence permit issued in the Czech Republic or a visa.
 Likewise, a foreigner can be a company director.
 A residence permit or visa is not required.

-Foreigners who establish a limited liability company in the Czech Republic, which they manage from abroad, may authorize Czech lawyers and tax advisers to communicate with the Czech authorities.
+Foreigners who establish a limited liability company in the Czech Republic, which they manage from abroad, may authorize Czech lawyers and tax advisors to communicate with the Czech authorities.
 Thus, they do not have to learn all of the Czech laws and regulations.
 At the same time, they are confident they will not come into conflict with the authorities just because of the misconceptions of our authorities’ requirements.

 The steps for setting up a company

 - Firstly, you need to go to a notary where you will write up the notarial record of the founding of the company.

 - Subsequently, you will secure the consent of the owner of the property with the location of the registered office,

 - and you will request a license to perform the business at the Trade Licensing Office.

 - Then you can go to the bank where you open an account and deposit the share capital or a part thereof.

 - Finally, you file an application for registration in the Commercial Register